hummingbird-dev/hummingbird-treeview/README.md

 ```
   Finally it is important to initialise the treeview again after adding nodes.
+  In the case you want to add a parent node, which contains again parent nodes,
+  create first the parent node with a *hummingbird-end-node* child as above.
+Then
+  add the next parent to the created *hummingbird-end-node* and finally remove the
+  *hummingbird-end-node* node.

   Warning: Adding nodes dynamically during production can yield to inconsistencies
   in the tri-state logic.
 So it is recommended e.g. to un-check all nodes before adding a node.
   Further be careful by using URL query parameters, cookies,